StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

         #   - foo:bar

     ```
-2. You can also add optional configuration to specify where imported Dynatrace topology will end up in StackState:
+2. You can also add optional configuration to specify where imported Dynatrace topology will end up in Rancher Observability:
    - **domain** - The domain to use for imported topology (default dynatrace).
    - **environment** - The environment to use for imported topology (default production).
 3. Other optional configuration options are: